-I booked with Shearwater Victoria Falls tour company and that morning they picked us up from our accommodation and transferred us to their office for the safety briefing and information meeting.
+I booked with Shearwater Victoria Falls tour company and that morning they picked us up from our accommodation, find out the best valued accommodation option, then transferred us to their office for the safety briefing and information meeting.
 It was a chance to ask any questions about the day or the river in general.
 From there we returned to the buses and headed down towards the starting point, right underneath the famous Victoria Falls.

 In fairness, you can only see one section of the falls because of a corner in the river, but you know that it’s there.
 We get organised into our rafting groups which luckily enabled us that had been on safari together, the chance to share a raft.
 We then were fitted with safety equipment and directed to the walk down to where our rafts were waiting.
 It was a longish walk and at times involved some steep stairs and bit of rock hopping.
 This is easy enough if you take your time though and once at the bottom it’s time to meet your rafting guide.